symfony/symfony-docs/workflow.rst

     * ``workflow.workflow``: all workflows;
     * ``workflow.state_machine``: all state machines.

-    Note that workflow metadata are attached to tags under the ``metatdata`` key, giving you more context and information about the workflow at disposal.
-You can learn more about
+    Note that workflow metadata are attached to tags under the ``metadata`` key, giving you more context and information about the workflow at disposal.
-    :ref:`tag attributes <tags_additional-attributes>` and
-    :ref:`storing workflow metadata <workflow_storing-metadata>`
+    Learn more about :ref:`tag attributes <tags_additional-attributes>` and :ref:`storing workflow metadata <workflow_storing-metadata>`.
-    in their dedicated sections.

     .. versionadded:: 7.1